ViaVersion/ViaFabric/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report so we can fix it
+about: Create a bug report, so we can fix it
 title: ''
 labels: bug
 assignees: ''